tpeo/full-stack-learning-repo-2022/Week_5/README.md

 DELTE: /todo/<id> <- deletes a todo from a user's list if it exists

 - Request
+    - uid: string <- the id of the todo you want to remove
 - Response -- JSON
   - msg: string <- should be success